seracio/xstream-connect/README.md

 ### Store and the Provider component

-With this architecture, all the logic resides in *Streams*, the store props of the Provide component is just a hash/dictionary of *Streams* you want to expose to the React layer.
+With this architecture, all the logic resides in *Streams*, the store props of the Provide component is just a hash/dictionary of *Streams* (or static values) you want to expose to the React layer.

 ```javascript
 // main.js